10 Top Things to do in Kathmandu Nepal: Complete Kathmandu Travel Guide

 Cultural Encounters in Boudhanath in Kathmandu

-Tips to visit Boudhanath Stupa
+Tips for visiting the Boudhanath Stupa

-- Visit in the morning or evening for a more tranquil experience.
-At these times, the stupa is less crowded, and you can see monks chanting and villagers going about their daily business.
+• Visit in the morning or evening for a more tranquil experience.
+At these times, the Stupa is less crowded, and you can see monks chanting and villagers going about their daily business.

-- Respect Prayer Rituals: You are welcome to participate in the contemplative stroll, but please don’t make too much noise or disturb other worshippers.
+• Respect Prayer Rituals: You are welcome to participate in the contemplative stroll, but please don't make too much noise or disturb other worshippers.

 Kathmandu Durbar Square